hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ---
 <style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

 This blog post guides you through the steps of deploying the legendary *Super Mario* game on Kubernetes (K8s) in the HPE GreenLake for Private Cloud Enterprise.
-By utilizing K8s Ingress, TLS termination, and a range of suitable tools, Super Mario, together with another deployed game, *Tetris*, is available and securely accessible via HTTPS.
+By utilizing K8s Ingress, TLS termination, and a range of suitable tools, *Super Mario*, together with the game *Tetris*, is available and securely accessible via HTTPS.
 This setup strictly adheres to the rigorous security and compliance standards of the K8s production environment in HPE GreenLake for Private Cloud Enterprise.

 ### Overview

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a K8s cluster and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

 Utilizing *YAML* manifest files or *Helm* charts along with Docker images, the installation of game applications on the K8s cluster is a straightforward process.
-Tools like *kubectl*, *helm*, and [Kustomize]( https://kustomize.io/) are available for this purpose.
+Tools like *kubectl*, *helm*, and [Kustomize](https://kustomize.io/) are available for this purpose.
 The complexity arises when it comes to securely exposing the deployed games for external access over HTTPS, a common requirement for on-premises K8s clusters.
 This involves the generation and management of SSL/TLS certificates for the games within the cluster.
-These certificates are vital for secure inter-service communication, and their proper installation and management are key to preventing access issues and security threats.
+These certificates are vital for secure inter-service communication.
+The proper installation and management are key to preventing access issues and security threats.
 As game traffic increases, particularly during peak usage hours, it becomes crucial to set up game applications with load balancing access.
-Unlike various public cloud providers such as *GCP*, *AWS*, and *Microsoft Azure*, HPE GreenLake for Private Cloud Enterprise does not support network load balancers by default.
-This presents a significant challenge ensuring the availability of load balancing for game services running on K8s.
+This presents a significant challenge ensuring the availability of load balancing for game applications running on K8s.

 This blog post describes the detailed steps for deploying *Super Mario* g﻿ame, together with *Tetris*, to the cluster in HPE GreenLake for Private Cloud Enterprise, and exposing them using K8s Ingress and TLS termination.
 [MetalLB](https://developer.hpe.com/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise/) is employed to establish the load balancer in the cluster.
-[Cert-manager](https://developer.hpe.com/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise/) is deployed for the generation and management of SSL/TLS certificates, which are stored as a K8s Secret object and made available to the entire cluster upon creation.
+[Cert-manager](https://developer.hpe.com/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise/) is deployed for the generation and management of SSL/TLS certificates, which are stored as K8s Secret objects and made available to the entire cluster upon creation.
 The [Nginx Ingress controller](https://www.nginx.com/products/nginx-ingress-controller/) is deployed within the cluster.
 The Ingress TLS configuration is used to decrypt encrypted traffic over HTTPS at the load balancer setup and forward the decrypted traffic to the target game applications.
 This configuration offloads the resource-intensive cryptographic operations to the dedicated load balancer, allowing the backend game applications to concentrate on efficiently processing client requests and responses.
-The game applications are deployed with the *ClusterIP* service type in the backend, providing internal connectivity and can solely be accessed from within the cluster.
+The game applications are deployed with the *ClusterIP* service type in the backend, providing internal connectivity and being solely accessible from within the cluster.
 They do not directly handle SSL/TLS encryption and decryption.

 ![](/img/game-deploy.png)